-- (B) Lots on which new construction and/or development activity would cause the amount of impervious surface on the lot to exceed the percentages set forth above shall proceed with the proposed construction and/or development activity only if a variance for the increased impervious surface coverage is granted by the Board of Adjustment in accordance with the procedures set forth in § 153.110(D). - (C) The Board of Adjustment reserves the right to limit impervious surface coverage to prevent the unreasonable diversion of stormwater or surface water onto another property or properties or to the town streets.
+- (B) Lots on which new construction and/or development activity could cause the amount of impervious surface on the lot to exceed the amounts set forth above shall proceed with the proposed construction and/or development activity only if a variance for the increased impervious surface coverage is granted by the Board of Adjustment in accordance with the procedures set forth in § 153.110(D). - (C) The Board of Adjustment reserves the right to limit impervious surface coverage to prevent the unreasonable diversion of stormwater or surface water onto another property or properties or to the town streets. - (D) The equation which may also be used to calculate maximum impervious coverage (MIC) is: MIC= 8812.5 LN (Acreage), where 'LN' is the natural logarithm mathematical function.
+This may be calculated using Excel, if necessary.